priestc/TheStation/README.md

 Make a new server.

-In the home folder, clone the repo.
+In your home folder, clone the repo.

+    cd ~
     git clone git@github.com:priestc/TheStation.git

 Install postgres and then make the database: